-There are two popular methods that people use to pay off debt.
-The traditional method is called "debt stacking," while the other is called the "debt snowball," and is recommended by popular financial expert Dave Ramsey.
+Two popular methods people can use to pay off debt include the "debt avalanche" method and another called the "debt snowball," recommended by financial adviser Dave Ramsey.

-The "debt stacking" method (otherwise known as the debt avalanche method) recommends that you make a list of all your debts, ranked by interest rate, from highest to lowest.
+The debt avalanche method (also known as the debt stacking method) recommends that you make a list of all your debts ranked by interest rate, from highest to lowest.

 For example, you might owe:

-The "debt stacking" method advises that you make the minimum payment on all your loans.
-Then, you should throw all your extra money towards paying off your MasterCard, which has the highest interest rate, at 19 percent.
+The debt avalanche method advises that you make the minimum payment on all your loans.
+Then, you should throw all of your extra money toward paying off your Mastercard, which has the highest interest rate, at 19%.

-Once you've wiped away your 19 percent MasterCard debt, tackle the Visa balance, which has the second-highest interest rate, at 13 percent.
+Once you've wiped away your Mastercard debt, tackle the Visa balance, which has the second-highest interest rate, at 13%.

 It'll take you a long time to repay the Visa, since it has the highest balance, at $7,500.
 Stick with it.
 Whenever you're done, you can start paying off the debts with lower interest rates.

-You may feel frustrated after investing so much time and energy towards paying down a loan, without feeling the mental "victory" of crossing it off your list.
+You may feel frustrated after investing so much time and energy toward paying down a loan without feeling the mental victory of crossing it off your list.

 If you used the snowball method, you would re-order the above list as follows:

 You'd make the minimum payment on all your loans.
-Then, you'd throw every extra penny towards the debt with the smallest balance, regardless of the fact that - in this particular case - it ALSO has the lowest interest rate.
+Then, you'd throw every extra penny toward the debt with the smallest balance, regardless of the fact that, in this particular case, it also has the lowest interest rate.

-Paying off debt is a little like dieting.
-Sure, there are more "ideal" eating plans out there, but let's be realistic: most people aren't going to stick to a perfect diet.
-The "best" diet is the one that you'll stick to.
+Personal finance is just that—personal.
+Paying off debt can be a little like dieting.
+Sure, there are ideal eating plans out there, but let's be realistic: Most people aren't going to stick to a perfect diet.
+The best diet is the one you'll stick to.

-It's okay to experiment, too.
-If the debt stacking method sounds more appealing to you right now, and you try it out for a few months and find that it's not working, there's no reason you can't switch to the debt snowball method.
+It's OK to experiment, too.
+If the debt avalanche method sounds more appealing to you right now, you can try it out for a few months.
+If you then find that it's not working, there's no reason you can't switch to the debt snowball method.

 Having a plan is a good idea, but that doesn't mean you need to hold yourself to it 100% of the time, 365 days of the year.
 Things change, life throws curve balls at you, and you need to adapt.
-That somtimes means changing your financial strategies.
-So don't beat yourself up if the first method you try doesn't work.
+That sometimes means changing your financial strategies.
+Don't beat yourself up if the first method you try doesn't work.
 Keep at it until you find something that does.